bmanders716/bmanders716.github.io/cookbook.md

 Dish on a folded napkin, and garnish with fried parsley.

-Cold Meat with PurÈe of Tomatoes.
+Cold Meat with PurÈ•†of Tomatoes.

 _Ingredients_--Slices of cold meat.
                4 or 5 tomatoes.